-Sherwin-Williams (Hold) - We believe Sherwin-Williams has an attractive business model, which is anchored on its more than 4,200 companyowned stores.
+Sherwin-Williams (Hold) - We believe Sherwin-Williams has an attractive business model, which is anchored on its more than 4,900 company-owned stores.
 We believe Sherwin-Williams remains well-positioned to benefit from solid paint demand supported by good remodel/repaint activity.
-Additionally, we believe the acquisition of Valspar provides opportunities to improve profitability.
 However, at current levels, we believe the share price appropriately reflects these positives.